hephaestus-compiler-project/thalia-popl-eval/README.md

 }
 ```

-If we detect some bugs,
+If there were some bugs detected,
 `faults.json` would look like the following JSON file.

 ```json